- Undergraduate Students

 International Student Statistics

-- The university recommends that international students fly into Cardiff Wales Airport if possible, where the university run a free taxi service (by prior arrangement) to take students to their accommodation.
+- The university recommends that international students fly into Cardiff Wales Airport if possible, from where the university offers a free taxi service (by prior arrangement) to take students to their accommodation.

 English Language Requirements